UitsTanVirH/operating-system/README.md

 Javascript is a single threaded language.
 Because javascript has only one thread and it runs the code component one at a time. that's why its a single threaded language

+Execution context is in call stack, call stack is in javascript engine.
+Different browser has different javascript engine. chrome uses v8 engine.

+Browser has a lot of resosurces such as: timer, geo location, console, url, local storage.
+Web apis is used to access those browser resources.